 Now, I am not knocking all teachers in Japan.
 I know there are wonderful, caring teachers in Japan.
 I just don’t like the way the system is run based on my own opinions of education.
 Jennifer Sherman told me that there are some teachers that will give individual attention to students, but there are also many who won’t.
 But think about it.
 In anime, how many times have you seen a teacher give individual attention to a student?
 Does the teacher ever go over to a struggling student and help them?
 Very rarely.
-I can only think of a few instances where the teacher did this, like with Sakura-sensei in School-Live.
+In terms of anime, I can only think of a few instances where the teacher did this, like with Sakura-sensei in School-Live.
 Most of the time, students work in groups and friends end up helping each other with things they didn’t understand.
 Group learning isn’t a bad thing, of course, but it has its disadvantages (as I am sure many of us remember from being in high school).
 The best way for a student to fully understand something is to have the teacher or a tutor (who is presumably very knowledgeable in the subject) give individual help to a student and try to cater to their strengths.

 Individuality In Japanese Education